Peer-Based Fundraising

 - if it is already a Give Lively member nonprofit, its fundraising pages must be disabled and its recurring donations paused.

-The IRS publishes several databases and lists.
-Give Lively relies on the monthly-updated Automatic revocation of exemption list to identify organizations whose federal tax exemption was automatically revoked and has not been reinstated.
-Nonprofits can check if they are on the list by downloading the zip file, unpacking it and then using a computer’s “Find” tool to search for either the nonprofit’s name or its EIN (without the dash).
-For nonprofits not in good standing, the IRS offers information about what it means to be revoked/reinstated and how to have your tax-exempt status reinstated.
+- Nonprofits may also wish to consult the Automatic revocation of exemption list.
+Download the zip file, unpack it and then use a computer’s “Find” tool to search for either the nonprofit’s name or its EIN (without the dash).
+For nonprofits on this monthly-updated list, the IRS offers information about what it means to be revoked/reinstated and how to have your tax-exempt status reinstated.

 What are Give Lively–eligible and –ineligible IRS foundation codes for nonprofit organizations?